 The best time to exercise is not always when the stock is highest.
 It depends on your income picture in any given year.

 The ideal scenario is when the cost to exercise the options is low or manageable and the taxable spread is also small.
 This is often the case for startup employees.
-Timing is key.
-Delaying a planned exercise can be very costly.
+Timing is key, and delaying a planned exercise can be very costly.

 For public company employees, calendar year timing matters too.
 When planning for ISOs and AMT, exercising early in the calendar year or late can be advantageous.
 Exercising early in the year gives you more time to see how the stock performs before deciding whether to hold or sell, which affects whether you meet the qualifying holding period.